plancksecurity/foundation-planckCoreV3/doc/build-macos.md

 sudo port install gpgme
 ~~~

 FIXME Are `zlib openssl cyrus-sasl2` needed?
-They were in an older revision of the instructions
+They were present in an older revision of the build instructions.

 Ensure that `python` is Python 2.7: